BrittanyJonah/WhisperingWillow/README.md

 ### Getting Started

-I built this website for a client to help promote their business. <a href="https://brittanyjonah.com" target="_blank">Portfolio</a>.
+I built this website for a client to help promote their business.
 I loved having the creative freedom in building this site for Whispering Willow.